damdeez/damirhara.com/README.md

 New Portfolio Site

 ==================

-New portfolio site project for www.damirhara.com
+Hello, this is a repo for my new portfolio site project that can be viewed live at www.damirhara.com

-- Started by Damir H. on Feb 27th 2014
+- Project started on February 27th 2014

 - Site launched live on October 26th 2014